 The FDA approval process for new medical devices is remarkably lenient, and as a result many defective products like hip implants injure American consumers.
 Victims and attorneys are working to force medical device companies like Stryker to claim responsibility for the defective and unsafe products they market and distribute.

-If you or a loved one suffered an injury due to a defective hip implant, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer these critical questions.
+If you or a loved one has suffered an injury due to a defective hip implant, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
+You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding Stryker recalls.